Pacific loon: Habitat and range

 The Pacific loon breeds on tundra lakes, and winters in the open ocean or other large bodies of water.
 It breeds primarily in northern Canada and eastern Siberia, and winters along the Pacific coast of North America.

 Movements

 Unlike other loons/divers, this bird may migrate in flocks.
 It winters at sea, mainly on the Pacific coast, or on large lakes over a much wider range, including China, Japan, North Korea, South Korea, United States and Mexico.
-It has occurred as a vagrant to Greenland, Hong Kong, Great Britain, Spain, Finland and Switzerland (Dec 2015).
+It has occurred as a vagrant to Greenland, Hong Kong, Great Britain, Spain, Sweden, Finland and Switzerland (Dec 2015).

 Behaviour

 Breeding

 Pacific loons begin mating behavior in spring and summer, displaying beak-dipping and splash-diving to attract mates, with males fighting using their beaks, potentially fatally.
 Once mates are established, the pair lives monogamously and finds a nesting lake where they build a nest on the shoreline.
 This mating pair will last as long as offspring are produced, often for life.

 The Pacific loon constructs its nest on the ground near deep lakes.
 This nest is made out of piled-up vegetation and mud.

 This loon lays a clutch of one to two light buff or green eggs with brown spots of various sizes.
 These eggs typically measure 76 by 47 mm.
 Although the eggs are laid a few days a part, they can usually be seen to hatch at intervals not more than a day apart.
 Incubation lasts 23 to 25 days.

 Before chicks are able to fish independently, at around 8 weeks, they rely heavily on their parents for support.
 As a part of their care for the chicks, a parent will carry young on their back while swimming to protect the chicks from predation and cold.